GSA-TTS/cg-logshipper/README.md

 - Input configured to accept logs from a cf log-drain service.
 - Web server accepts HTTP request and proxies them to fluent-bit (using TCP).
   - Web server requires HTTP basic auth.
-- Look for and use `HTTPS_PROXY` for egress connections (New Relic's plugin provides this).
+- Looks for and uses PROXYROUTE environment var and uses it as HTTPS_PROXY for egress connections.

 ### TODO